Preventing Radicalisation and Extremism

 Although serious incidents involving radicalisation have not occurred at this school to date, it is important for us to be constantly vigilant and remain fully informed about the issues which affect the region in which we teach.
 Staff are reminded to suspend any professional disbelief that instances of radicalisation ‘could not happen here’ and to refer any concerns through the Child Protection/ Safeguarding lead staff.

-Our Safeguarding and Prevent Policy can be accessed here.
+Our Safeguarding and Prevent Policy can be accessed in our School Policies page.